ywm21/94-870/final_project_yash.md

 For my final project, I wanted to discuss the global inequalities in CO<sub>2</sub> emissions.
 The Paris Climate Agreement was signed in 2016 by 196 countries to curb the effects of global warming.
 Each signatory country had to reduce their footprint to achieve a larger goal across the globe.
 In theory, developing economies need to burn more coal and other fossil fuels to grow their economy and supply energy to a larger population.
 Thus, one would expect that developing economies would have proportionally higher emissions (larger population and higher growth rates) than developed economies.
 But is that really the case?
 I am going to examine this from an income level perspective and a regional perspective.

-(ADD: A project structure that outlines the major elements of your story.
-Your Good Charts text talks about story structure in Chapter 8 - you should describe the story arc that you hope to achieve.
-Talk about the anticipated call to action and outline your user stories.)

 To develop the aforementioned questions into a story, it is important to give it structure.
 The **setup** of this story is that CO<sub>2</sub> emissions are on the rise.
 And that makes sense because the global population is growing strongly and the desire for a better lifestyle is fundamental to human rationality.
 The **conflict** in this story is that developing countries, with larger populations, are responsible for lesser emissions than developed countries, with lower populations.
 The **resolution** here would be that population is not the main factor that is responsible for emissions, but lifestyle is.
 Countries with a higher income level tend to pollute a lot more than countries with a poorer population.

 The setup, conflict and the resolution are the major elements of the story arc here.
 The call to action here is to understand that with more money we cause so many more environmental problems.
 It is something that we should all be cognizant about.